-Hazardous materials instructors conduct classes that provide adult learners with information regarding hazardous materials classifications, safety regulations and protection measures.
-Hazardous training instructors may train workers from a variety of industries and often work with emergency workers like fire fighters, police officers and other emergency responders.
-The following table includes basic information on how to enter the field of hazardous training instruction:
+Hazardous materials instructors conduct classes that provide adult learners with information regarding hazardous materials classifications, safety regulations, and protection measures.
+Hazardous training instructors may train workers from a variety of industries and often work with emergency workers, like fire fighters, police officers, and other emergency responders.

 Step 1: Determine Which Courses to Teach and Fulfill the Requirements